Fidola

 The fidola, folk viola or fideola is the size of a viola but shaped like a guitar.
 It has five strings strung like a standard violin and viola (CGDAE).
 It was invented in the 1980s by Luthier Alan Carruth of Newport, New Hampshire.
-It is played with a standard viola bow, often strung with black and white hair for a courser, less classical sound.
+It is played with a standard viola bow, often strung with black and white hair for a coarser, less classical sound.

 Development

 The fidola was the culmination of a research effort aimed at producing an instrument that is equally resonant over all five strings, in contrast to earlier five-string violins and violas, which tended to sound dull at either the low (C) or high (E) end.
 The instrument became popular among Scottish and Contra dance fiddlers through the 1990s, first in New England and then in northern California.
 A photograph of a fiddler in concert playing a five-string viola explicitly identified as a fidola appears in the scholarly journal Pragmatics, 11(2):155-192, June 2001.